Skip to main content

 geoengine run

 Execute a worker in a Docker container.
-File and folder inputs are auto-mounted.
+File and folder inputs are auto-mounted, and local run history is recorded by default.

 FlagDescription

-<worker>Worker name.
-Defaults to the worker in the current directory.
+<worker-id>Worker UUID.
+Defaults to the worker in the current directory via geoengine.lock.

 --jsonStructured output mode: container logs go to stderr, a JSON result is printed to stdout on completion.

---ver <version>Run a specific previously-built version using its snapshotted config.
+--tag <tag>Run a specific previously-built local tag using its snapshotted config.
 Defaults to latest.

 -- <extra args>Pass additional arguments directly to the container command (after the trailing --).